-It is the Board's intention that the above remuneration policy will be put to a shareholders' vote at least once every three years and, accordingly, an Ordinary Resolution for its approval will be proposed at the forthcoming AGM.
+At the 2014 AGM, Shareholders approved the Company's Remuneration Policy for the threeyear period ending 30 June 2017.
+It is the Board's intention that the Company's Remuneration Policy be put to a shareholders' vote at least once every three years.
+An Ordinary resolution for the approval of the Company's Remuneration Policy will be proposed at the AGM in 2017.

-During the year ended 30 June 2014, the Board was not provided with advice or services by any person in respect of its consideration of the Directors' remuneration.
+During the year ended 30 June 2015, the Board was not provided with advice or services by any person in respect of its consideration of the Directors' remuneration.
 However, in the application of the Board's policy on Directors' remuneration, the Committee expects, from time to time, to review the fees paid to the directors of other investment trust companies.

-During the year ended 30 June 2014, the Board carried out a review of the remuneration policy and the level of Directors' fees and recommended that, with effect from 1 July 2014, the rates of remuneration should be revised to: £28,000 for the Chairman (formerly £27,500), £22,500 for the Chairman of the Audit and Management Engagement Committee (formerly £22,000) and £19,500 (formerly £19,000) for each other Director.
+During the year ended 30 June 2015, the Board carried out a review of the Remuneration Policy and the level of Directors' fees and recommended that, with effect from 1 July 2015, the rates of remuneration should be revised to: £30,000 for the Chairman (formerly £28,000), £23,000 for the Chairman of the Audit and Management Engagement Committee (formerly £22,500) and £20,000 (formerly £19,500) for each other Director.